 Almaden has sufficient cash on hand to conduct its exploration and development plans for the next fiscal year with focus on Ixtaca.
-The updated National Instrument (NI) 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone released January 22, 2014 and the PEA reported on April 16, 2014 will now be the starting point for on-going engineering studies aimed to result in a Pre-Feasibility Study ("PFS").
+The updated National Instrument (NI) 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone released January 22, 2014 and the updated PEA reported September 3, 2014 will now be the starting point for on-going engineering studies aimed to result in a Pre-Feasibility Study ("PFS").
 While advanced engineering studies will be the emphasis of this year's work program, the Company will also focus the 2014 drill program on the testing of other high priority exploration targets on the property.

-When economic conditions are more favourable, programs on the other Company assets will be considered.
+The Company is also planning exploration programs on the other assets.
 The prime targets for renewed activity are: